Rigatoni17/relational-auction-data-architecture/README.md

-# Relational Auction Data Architecture & ETL
+# Relational Auction Data Architecture & Backend Services

 ## Project Overview
 This project demonstrates the design and implementation of a highly structured relational database architecture built to support high velocity concurrent transactional data.
-The primary engineering focus was on dimensional data modeling, data governance, and backend business rule execution.
+The primary engineering focus was on dimensional data modeling, data governance, and backend business rule execution utilizing Java and MySQL.

 ## Role & Credits
 This project was developed collaboratively.
 As the lead data and backend engineer, my specific contributions included:
-* Engineering the complex relational database schema and entity relationship diagrams.
+* Engineering the complex relational database schema and entity relationship diagrams in MySQL.
-* Developing the backend ETL business rules for automated bid ingestion and validation.
+* Developing the backend Java services and JSP logic for automated bid ingestion and validation.
 * Structuring the data governance and role based access control logic.

 Team Members: Dhruv Patel (dhp91), Adithya Menon (am2998), Sai Sanapala (vs839), Ikhlas Ismale (ip294)